-- · reduce heat loss
+- · Reduced heat loss

-- · lowers energy bills
+- · Lower energy bills

-- · increases comfort and
+- Increased comfort

-- has less of an impact on the environment.
+- · Less of an impact on the environment

-Types of insulation
+Types of Insulation

-- Loft insulation can reduce energy bills by up to 40% - Double or triple glazed windows can reduce your bills by up to 50% against single glazed windows - Wall insulation Up to 30% of a home's heat loss and gain occurs through the walls.
-Without adequate insulation, heat would pass in and out of your wall material without much resistance. - Floor insulation can save up to 20% off energy bills
+- Loft insulation can reduce energy bills by up to 40% - Double or triple-glazed windows can reduce your bills by up to 50% against single-glazed windows

+• Wall insulation - Up to 30% of a home's heat loss and gain occurs through the walls.
+Without adequate insulation, heat would pass in and out of your wall material without much resistance.

+• Floor insulation can save up to 20% off energy bills